 With support from the Honors Travel Research Fund, Sydney Hunter (CAS ’19), an archaeology major, spent a month in Karakalpakstan, Uzbekistan as part of an archaeological team.
 Sydney collected samples of plant remains and soils at the excavation site of Sim-Ata, an agricultural hub during the Islamic Golden Age, in order to investigate the existence of developed agricultural practices prior to the Arab conquest in 712 CE.
 She was able to collect samples vital to her research and immerse herself in local culture and history.
 (Photo provided by Sydney Hunter)

 - History major Teresa Brock Moneo (CAS ’19) traveled to Madrid, Spain to visit El Estilo, founded in 1959 as the first secular, co-educational school founded under the dictatorial rule of Francisco Franco.
 Teresa met with the daughter of the Josefina Aldecoa to discuss the school’s history, its impact, and the pedagogical influences that drove Aldecoa to create a haven for creative expression under an oppressive regime.
-Teresa also gathered valuable information from Aldecoa’s thesis on the Spanish education system and from student newspapers from the era.
+Teresa also gathered valuable information on the Spanish education system from Aldecoa’s thesis and historical student newspapers.

 - Hallie Coyne (CAS ’19), an International Relations major, received travel support to attend the International Security and Intelligence Program at Cambridge University over the summer.
 Hallie worked with top scholars in the field of intelligence-sharing policies inside and outside the European Union and conducted research on the complex security challenges facing the EU’s member states.